ZachWeicken/ai-benchmarks/README.md

 ## Contributing
-Feel free to submit new device results or suggest improvements via pull requests.
+Feel free to reach out about getting devices added or sending over results!

 ## License
 See `LICENSE.md` for details.